pamosima/network-mcp-docker-suite/README.md

 git clone https://github.com/pamosima/network-mcp-docker-suite.git
 cd network-mcp-docker-suite

-# 2. Configure servers you need (see individual server READMEs for details)
+# 2. Configure environment variables (single .env file for all servers)
-cp meraki-mcp-server/.env.example meraki-mcp-server/.env    # For Meraki integration
-cp catc-mcp-server/.env.example catc-mcp-server/.env        # For Catalyst Center
-# ... configure other servers as needed
+cp .env.example .env          # Copy the environment template nano .env                     # Edit and configure:
+                             # - Set ENABLE_*_MCP=false for servers you don't want to use
+                             # - Add API keys and credentials for enabled servers
+# See .env.example for detailed configuration instructions

 # 3. Deploy servers
 ./deploy.sh start all          # All servers